xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/hooks.md

 With the `onClose` hook, we have finished our discussion about the application-level lifecycle.
 Now, we will move to the more numerous and, therefore, exciting request-reply hooks.

-## Understanding the request and reply lifecycle
+## Understanding the request and reply lifecycle {#understanding-the-request-and-reply-lifecycle}

 When executing a Fastify server application, the vast majority of the time is spent in the request-reply cycle.
 As developers, we define routes that the clients will call and produce a response based on the incoming conditions.
 In true Fastify philosophy, we have several events at our disposal to interact with this cycle.
 As usual, they will be triggered automatically by the framework only when needed.
 These hooks are fully encapsulated so that we can control their execution context with the `register` method.